ATO Cracks Down on Property Investors: Compliance is Crucial

 Proper record-keeping is not just a recommendation; it is a legal requirement for property investors.
 Here are essential practices to follow:

-- Keep records for at least 5 years: Documentation must be retained for a minimum of five years from the date of lodging your tax return.
+- Keep records for at least 5 years: The ATO's record-keeping requirements call for documentation to be retained for a minimum of five years from the date of lodging your tax return.

 - Organize documents systematically: Create a filing system that categorizes records by year, property, and type of income or expense.